 The Hotels and Resorts practice group at Klinedinst is comprised of a team of attorneys who are focused on addressing the unique needs of the hospitality industry.
 When necessary, our Hotels and Resorts attorneys work with other members of our firm who focus their practices in other areas affecting hoteliers, including environmental law, employment, intellectual property, and construction attorneys.

 Whether our clients need corporate, transactional, real estate, or litigation support, our well-rounded team of lawyers is able to help our clients in the hotel and resort industry with quality legal representation.
 Members of the Hotels and Resorts group are frequently called upon to give presentations and seminars regarding critical issues affecting the hospitality industry.

-Chaired by Hartford O. Brown, the Hotels and Resorts group handles transactions and litigation for a wide array of hotel operators, franchisees, and resort managers.
+The Hotels and Resorts group handles transactions and litigation for a wide array of hotel operators, franchisees, and resort managers.
 Services provided by the Hotels and Resorts group include:

 Our attorneys regularly assist our clients with various transactions involving corporate matters, as well as purchase and sale of hotels and agreements regularly used by hotels and resorts in their day-to-day operations.
 We work closely with our clients to meet their objectives and needs in a variety of transactions including:

 - Development of core corporate documents for formation, structuring, and governance (e.g., bylaws), as well as shareholder agreements, joint venture agreements, and partnership agreements.